BawCOS/Portfolio/README.md

 A paper I co-authored called Understanding Neural Networks as Statistical Tools can be viewed online at https://goo.gl/qm8Cv7

 My curriculum vitae is posted in CV online.pdf

-I have written a book in [bookdown](https://bookdown.org/) and it can be found [here](https://bawcos.github.io/undergraduate-statistics-notes/)